Home | About USIG | What's New | Events

 E. Political Activities

 The NGO Law does not address the extent to which NGOs may engage in political activities.
-In fact, many organizations have engaged directly in lobbying campaigns for candidates and parties.
+In practice, few organizations have engaged directly in lobbying campaigns for candidates and parties.

 F. Discrimination